Equotix/opencart-docs/docs/xero_integration.md

 	This is useful to debug specific order ID that's having issues being exported.
 Debug needs to be enabled before this feature will work.

 ## Change Log
+### Version 6.1.0 (30/05/2023)
+* Bug fixes and code optimisations
+### Version 6.0.5 (21/09/2021)
+* Fixed bug with currency conversion
+* Improved handling of rounding
+### Version 6.0.4 (18/05/2021)
+* Fixed bug with the authorisation URL
+* Improved automated authorisation renewal process
+### Version 6.0.3 (13/03/2021)
+* Fixed bug on marking orders exported
+* Fixed bug on installation
+### Version 6.0.2 (01/03/2021)
+* Fixed bugs on contact export
+* Fixed timeout authorisation
+### Version 6.0.1 (13/01/2021)
+* Fixed critical bugs preventing installation
+### Version 6.0.0 (22/12/2020)
+* Rebuild of the extension
+* Added feature to view the export status for the orders
+* Added feature to handle failed exports
+* Added feature to handle payments and refunded orders
+* Added feature to redirect to the admin after authorisation
+* Removed debug order feature
+* Removed HTTP loopback support
 ### Version 5.0.2 (10/02/2020)
 * Fixed issue with registering of customer when Xero is not authorised
 ### Version 5.0.1 (19/12/2019)